vapor-community/swiftybeaver-provider/README.md

 }
 ```

-### Configure Destinations
+#### Configure Destinations

 If you run your application now, you will likely see an error that the SwiftyBeaver configuration file is missing.
 Let's add that now

-#### Basic

-The configuration consist of an array of destinations.
+The configuration consist of an array of destinations located in `Config/swiftybeaver.json` file.
 Here is an example of a simple SwiftyBeaver configuration file to configure console, file and swiftybeaver platform destinations with their required properties.

-Config/swiftybeaver.json

 ```json
 [